 So, there you have it!
 That is Moonee Ponds and it is a wonderful place to escape or even move to, should you want a break from the frenetic energy of Melbourne’s CBD.

 This is part of an ongoing series, exploring Melbourne’s lesser known suburbs.
-I’ll be publishing a guide every month.
-If you’d like to keep across these posts, sign up to my newsletter or simply give my Facebook page a like.
+If you’d like to keep across these posts, sign up to my newsletter (see sidebar) or simply give my Facebook page a like.

 Pin this post for future reference!